Smith presented his research last spring at the Society for Research in Child Development Conference in Baltimore, Maryland.

 Student Research and Scholarship

 More than 60 students collaborate with faculty on a variety of research projects each summer as part of Muhlenberg's vibrant research community.
-Topics can be student- or faculty-driven, and span the natural and social sciences, humanities and the arts.
+Topics can be student- or faculty-driven, and span the natural and social sciences, the humanities and the arts.

 Many students take the opportunity to continue their summer research during the academic year by registering for independent study credit or a research assistantship under the guidance of a faculty member.
 These programs provide hands-on experience with a faculty mentor to complement their classroom education with practical work experience.

-Research funding comes from a variety of sources, including national grants and foundation support; Summer Research Grants from the dean of academic life, Research Collaboration grants from the Provost’s office, and generous support from alumni and friends of the College.
+Research funding comes from a variety of sources, including national grants and foundation support, Summer Research Grants from the dean of academic life, Research Collaboration grants from the Provost’s office and generous support from alumni and friends of the College.